MrSfantaus/FiscalCodeTool/README.md

 ## Technologies Used
  - Backend: Java Spring Boot framework for robust and scalable server-side development.
  - Frontend: Angular framework for building dynamic and responsive user interfaces.
- - Database: [Optional] Integration with a relational database (e.g., PostgreSQL, MySQL) for storing user data and configurations.
+ - Database: Integration with a relational database (e.g., PostgreSQL, MySQL) for storing user data and configurations.
  - APIs: Utilize third-party APIs for additional functionalities such as geolocation for place of birth detection.

 ## Getting Started
 To run FiscalCodeTool locally, follow these steps:

-1. Clone the Repository: git clone https://github.com/MrSfantaus/FiscalCodeTool.git
+1. Clone the Repository: `git clone https://github.com/MrSfantaus/FiscalCodeTool.git`
-2. Navigate to Backend Directory: cd FiscalCodeTool/backend
+2. Navigate to Backend Directory: `cd FiscalCodeTool/backend`
-3. Run Backend Server: ./mvnw spring-boot:run
+3. Run Backend Server: `docker-compose up --build`
-4. Navigate to Frontend Directory: cd ../frontend
+4. Navigate to Frontend Directory: `cd ../frontend`
 5. Install Dependencies: npm install
 6. Run Frontend Server: ng serve
 7. Access the Application: Open your web browser and go to http://localhost:4200